 Microchip your dog

-By law, you have to fit your dog with a microchip by the time they’re 8 weeks old.
+By law, dogs have to be microchipped by the time they’re 8 weeks old.

-You also need to register your pet’s microchip details on one of the authorised databases.
+You must register your pet’s microchip details on one of the authorised databases.
 You have to keep your pet’s details up to date with the database.

-When in a public place, your dog also has to wear a collar and tag with your name and address on it.
+When in a public place, your dog must wear a collar and tag with your name and address on it.

 Find out more about how to microchip your dog from GOV.UK.